 Harbor Freight 10 x 17 Portable Garage (tent)

 I needed some additional temporary storage so I purchased a ‘portable garage’/tent from Harbor Freight.
+It required three of us to build but the construction was straightforward.

 I wanted some additional storage.
 The problem I have is that I don’t own my stuff, my stuff owns me.
 I’m trying to offload some of the many treasures I’ve accumulated over the years.
 I thought that a Harbor Freight tent would be a good solution.
 It wasn’t a permanent structure so it would give me an incentive to donate/sell/trash the ‘stuff’ I staged there.
 I’m on 2 1/2 acres so I thought that there would be no problem with a tent (See below)